Ocean Optics spectrometers to be used in aerial study of volcanic emissions

 More importantly, despite its small size, the Flame offers the high resolution and thermal stability required for DOAS measurement, allowing the team to measure very small fluctuations in SO2 content.
 The spectrometers are controlled by the UAV’s onboard microprocessor, integrated with Ocean Optics’ open source SeaBreeze drivers.

 Spectra collected by the Flame are saved to the UAV’s onboard memory and wirelessly beamed back to the ground station.
 This real-time feedback will allow the team to verify operation and make measurement adjustments as the UAV is in flight.
 The spectrometer’s modular design, with interchangeable slits to adjust resolution and throughput, will enable the team to respond quickly and easily to changing conditions in the field.

 “This is truly a great application for our next generation miniature spectrometers, “explains Ocean Optics product manager Henry Langston.
 “We love the opportunity to partner with our users, helping them take our science to new places.
 This is why we have a team of applications engineers on staff, to work with customers to solve challenging measurement problems.
 It’s been so exciting to see the Trail by Fire project come together.”

 The ‘Trail by Fire’ expedition is being funded by a £30,000 grant from Land Rover, in addition to the Defender 110 donation.
 A number of other partners have donated equipment to the project, including Ocean Optics’ sister company, Crowcon Detection Instruments.
 Crowcon’s personal gas monitors will alert the team to any potential danger as they collect samples of toxic volcanic gases.

-This isn’t the first time Ocean Optics’ spectrometers have felt the heat.
-They’ve also been used for studying muzzle flashes from rifles, rocket plume emissions, and applications involving flame analysis of metals and other materials.
+Ocean Optics’ spectrometers are no strangers to heat and flame.
+They’ve also been used in studying pyrotechnics, muzzle flashes from rifles, rocket plume emissions, and applications involving flame analysis of metals and other materials.